BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 AT&T Fiber can reach up to 5 Gbps, while Spectrum goes up to 1 Gbps (wireless speeds may vary).
 These download speeds allow you to stream in 4K and play online games simultaneously with minimal lag on multiple devices.
 Spectrum only provides cable Internet service to residential customers, whereas AT&T has IPBB, 5G, and fixed wireless plans as alternatives to fiber.
 These options are better suited for those who don’t care for fast speeds and don’t have power Internet users in their households.

-AT&T Internet vs Spectrum: Best Deals
+AT&T vs Spectrum: Best Deals

 Internet Deals